 Star Liu

 Named after the Lone Star State, Star Liu grew up in Shanghai, China.
 Star graduated from Emory University with a B.S. in Quantitative Sciences (concentration in Biology).
-He is a graduate of the BIDS master’s program and an incoming predoctoral student.
+He is a graduate of the BIDS master’s program.
 During his master’s, he worked on a range of research projects, touching on various aspects of biomedical informatics.
 He worked on decision making in machine learning, information retrieval, OHDSI, phenotyping, data quality, and others.
 He’s interested in many problems in the healthcare space and has a hard time picking out his favorite.

 Meet the Postdoctoral Trainees: